muggy8/improbable/from-me-to-me/XsCMjlrV.md

 This will probably be my first, last, and only contribution to my home, my family, and my mother.

-I glanced away from the elf who has me pinned against the tree in an attempt to singnal that I've accepted my fate.
+I glanced away from the elf who has me pinned against the tree in an attempt to signal that I've accepted my fate.

 But that fate never came.